 How Federal Taxes on Social Security Are Calculated

 Before getting into the methods for lowering or avoiding taxes on your Social Security benefits, a quick review of how Social Security taxes work is probably useful.
-(You can find a full discussion of taxes on Social Security income at How Are Social Security Benefits Taxed?)
+(You can find a full discussion at How Are Social Security Benefits Taxed?)

 In a nutshell, you won’t owe taxes on any of your Social Security income if your provisional income is below the following thresholds: